112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 74

-VVt'd be a lot smarter tai . be ctIiirs of the e'er^mans an d ji 0h t the .h'rench ."
+VVt'd be a lot smarter tai . be ctIiirs of the e'er^mans and ji 0h t the .h'rench ."
 1 bait in the •orltl would we fight the .
 Fret eh trboc t